 - Small Business CGT Concessions: A range of concessions are available for businesses which meet the associated small business criteria and these will be discussed in detail later on.
 Your eligibility can have a large impact on the ultimate tax outcome.

 Selling a business – Asset sale versus Share sale

 When selling a business, you can sell the shares in the business (i.e. ordinary share capital in the company entity that owns the business) or sell the assets of the business.

-As a general rule of thumb, most purchasers would prefer to buy business assets as opposed to shares in the ownership entity, because they take on less risk associated with the history of the entity.
-(However this can depend on the size and complexity of the business transaction.)
+As a general rule of thumb, purchasers tend to prefer to buy business assets as opposed to shares in the ownership entity, because they take on less risk associated with the history of the entity.
+However, this can depend on the size and complexity of the business transaction.